Of course, there’s a lot to consider when planning such a lengthy road trip….

 INTERWEB:

-We used various Facebook travel groups as well as Tripadvisor which was helpful not only regarding accomodation but also researching restaurants and things to see and do etc.
+We used various Facebook travel groups as well as Tripadvisor which was helpful not only regarding accommodation but also for researching restaurants and things to see and do etc.

 The Route

-In order to plan our route we used a combination of Google Maps, Viamichelin App and Tollguru as well as real maps and guide books.
+When planning our route we used a combination of Google Maps, Viamichelin App and TollGuru as well as real maps and guide books.
 It was a messy affair.
-I found it less daunting to break up our trip into sections- The Journey south through France to the ferry in Italy, our time in Greece and then the journey home.
-Both Tollguru and the Viamichelin app were helpful working out the costs of tolls and petrol as well as the time involved travelling from A to B. We decided not to subscribe to the BIP&GO app to get through motorway tolls quickly, we didn’t think it was worth it but other travellers think differently.
+I found it less daunting to break up our trip into stages – The Journey south through France to the ferry in Italy, our time in Greece and then the journey home.
+Both TollGuru and the Viamichelin app were helpful for working out the costs of tolls and petrol as well as the time involved travelling from A to B. We decided not to subscribe to the BIP&GO app to get through motorway tolls quickly, we didn’t think it was worth it for us but other travellers think differently.

 How long?

-We knew that we wanted to relax in Stoupa for a few weeks and we also knew we wanted to take our time in Italy on the way down as well as the way back.
+We wanted to relax in Stoupa for a few weeks and we also wanted to take our time in Italy on the way down as well as the way back.
 We settled for about two weeks[ish] to get to Stoupa, a month to relax there and another two weeks[ish] to drive back home.
-63 days in total.
+Sixty-three days in total.

 Budgeting

 We never had a budget as such which was a bit scary.
 When planning we tried to avoid expensive toll routes if the toll free route was not too slow as we didn’t want to be on a boring motorway all of the time, we wanted to see lovely countryside, coastlines and villages.
-We kept costs down by choosing budget accomodation which had decent reviews.
-We also chose to stay just outside of some pricey destinations- such as Salerno on the edge of the Amalfi Coast.
+We kept costs down by choosing budget accommodation with decent reviews.
+We also chose to stay just outside of some pricey destinations – such as Salerno on the edge of the Amalfi Coast.
 We used Tesco vouchers to purchase breakdown cover with the RAC which cut the cost a fair amount.

 Driving abroad.